 The months from May to October should be avoided since temperatures often get above 40c/104F.

 I personally did visit the city in November, while it was hot.
-Was it still doable but I did have a few breaks during the days with aircon.
+Was it still doable, but I did have a few breaks during the days with the aircon.

 How To Get To Jeddah.

 Jeddah is easy to reach from all parts of Saudi Arabia.